mosslilley/obj-detect-d435/README.md

 an Intel RealSense D435 3D camera on it.
 The intention is that it will be able to complete a Mini-DARPA challenge travelling across campus.
 This project works towards that goal by implimenting object dection which can be used to naviagte the rover

+The methods used are detailed in the paper "MossLilley-COSC428.pdf"

 ## Getting Started

 Libraries Required for Object Detection